“Ron G is definitely more than just a DJ. He’s a radio personality, a music producer, a celebrity and an online marketer.”

 Ron’s exceptional production craft is still in heavy use, mainly in R&B these days, where he is currently working with some of the top artists.
 He is also expanding his line of achievement by engaging himself in other areas of expertise and markets.
 Ron G has been quoted by some to be the “king of the cyber world”.
 This is due to the heavy internet promotional team he has created and his numerous followers on today’s major social and music websites.
 He has been successful in recent days, just as in his earlier days, in helping other artists become known to the world.
 He has even created and launched his own social website, www.legendarydjrong.com, where one can go to get the hottest music, news, trends, and other information pertaining to the music industry and beyond.

 An undisputed legend of the game, Ron knows that playing your cards right is the key to success.
 His advice to those striving to be the innovators of tomorrow is simple.
 “Be intelligent.
 You have to know how to hustle, how to make money, how to talk, and how to be a part of the game,” he says.
-“You got to live it, breathe it, smell it, and shit it.
+“You got to live it, breathe it and smell it.
 Do all of the above, and you’ll always be alright.